GregoryVSantoro/GregoryVSantoro.Github.io/analyzing_human_resources_data_through_r.md

 <br>

 Moving on, the next task was to explore the data and determine if recent layoffs included a majority of older employees.
 One of the employees who was affected is claiming ageism was at play.
-To determine if this was truly the case a boxplot of the age distribution of those who were laid off and those who were retained can be utilized.
+To determine if this was truly the case a box plot of the age distribution of those who were laid off and those who were retained can be utilized.
 You may have already guessed it, but to do this all that's needed is R's **[boxplot](https://www.rdocumentation.org/packages/graphics/versions/3.6.2/topics/boxplot)** function.
+Figure 5 shows how the function was used and Figure 6 shows the resulting box plot.

 <br>